johnpwillman/eaesy/README.md

 # Eaesy

 Eaesy is a gem for quickly encrypting and decrypting a string value using the AES 256 CBC algorithm.
+All encrypted values and initialization vectors are string-representations of binary values for ease of use.

 ## Installation